apache/tvm-rfcs/rfcs/0063-clarifying-buffer-declaration-and-access.md

 **Buffer Aliasing**

 `T.buffer_decl` creates a buffer alias if the underlying data variable (`.data` field) overlaps with another buffer.
-Buffer created via `alloc_buffer` always do not alias.
+Buffer created via `T.alloc_buffer` always do not alias.
 Buffer aliases do not need `Allocate` to create the data variable.
 Each data variable can be allocated via `Allocate` once.
 If a transformation would produce multiple allocations of the same buffer var (e.g. unrolling a loop that contains an allocation), the transform should update the allocations to be unique using